oliverjam/intro-to-accessibility/src/index.md

 #### Low-vision

-I have low-vision and need to increase the text-size in my browser.
+May need to increase the text-size in my browser.

-I need an interface that does not stop me from increasing text-size, and that scales proportionally when I do so (rather than completely breaking).
+- Do not prevent zoom
+- Scale UI based on font-size

 ---